 Timing errors were calculated by time-correlating data from the PacNet test sensor with NLDN data and comparing speed-of-light propagation time (determined from the NLDN stroke time and the known propagation distance) with the arrival time measured by the sensor (Fig. 8).
-These histograms were obtained by measuring the arrival time delay of PacNet sensor reports relative to NLDN-estimated stroke times measured with an accuracy of approximately one microsecond.
+These histograms were obtained by measuring the arrival-time delay of PacNet sensor reports relative to NLDN estimated stroke times measured with an accuracy of approximately one microsecond.
 All reports from one week of observations are included in this analysis.
-Figures 8a,c include reports with the same polarity as the NLDN peak current, and Figs. 8b,d include opposite-polarity reports.
-The polarity reversal (relative to the polarity determined by the NLDN) occurs when the earlier signal components (ground wave, first hop, and then second hop) fall below the fixed detection threshold of the sensor.
-The ground-wave signal delay distributions (average \bar{x} and standard deviation σ) were nearly the same for day and night ($\bar{x} = 20.0 \,\mu s$, $\sigma =$ 5.0 μ s; and $\bar{x} = 19.3 \ \mu$ s, $\sigma = 4.7 \ \mu$ s, respectively; Figs. 8a,c).
-The first-hop sky-wave distribution shifted from daytime value of 52.9 μ s ($\sigma = 4.7 \mu$ s) to night value of 70.5 μ s ($\sigma = 4.0 \ \mu$ s; Figs. 8b,d).
-The second-hop distribution shifted from a daytime value of $\bar{x} = 90.0 \ \mu s$ ($\sigma =$ 5.1 μ s) to night value of $\bar{x} = 104.0 \ \mu$ s ($\sigma = 8.0 \ \mu$ s; Figs. 8a,c).
-Note that the polarity reversal of the first hop helps distinguish it from the ground-wave and secondhop signals and that the signals delay distributions have almost no temporal overlap.
+Figs. 8a and c include reports with the same polarity as the NLDN peak current, and Figs. 8b and d include opposite-polarity reports.

+The polarity reversal (relative to the polarity determined by the NLDN) occurs when the earlier signal components (ground wave, then 1st-hop, then 2nd-hop) fall below the fixed detection threshold of the sensor.
+The ground wave signal delay distributions (average \bar{x} and standard deviation σ) were nearly the same for day and night (\bar{x} =20.0 μs, σ =5.0 μs and \bar{x} =19.3 μs, σ =4.7 μs, respectively) (Figs. 8a, c).
+The first-hop sky-wave distribution shifted from daytime value of 52.9 μs (σ =4.7 μs) to night value of 70.5 μs (σ =4.0 μs) (Figs. 8b, d).
+The second-hop distribution shifted from a daytime value of \bar{x} =90.0 μs (σ =5.1 μs) to night value of \bar{x} =104.0 μs (σ =8.0 μs) (Figs. 8a, c).
+Note that the polarity reversal of the first hop helps distinguish it from the ground-wave and second-hop signals, and that the signals delay distributions have almost no temporal overlap.